-In a clustered configuration, network interface on all of the units, including the Supervisor and Media Test Units, should be connected to the local area network.
+In a clustered configuration, network interface on all of the units, including the Supervisor, secondary Supervisor (HA cluster only) and Media Test Units, should be connected to the local area network.
 This connection is used to access media files, to service Web clients, and to carry cluster control traffic.